Skip to content

 • Scotland, Wales & NI: It is very probable that that they will adopt the HEM with their own national wrappers that will include the appropriate variations for their particular circumstances.

-Home Energy Model Differentiates Between New Builds & Extensions
+Home Energy Model will Differentiate Between New Builds & Extensions

 UK Building regulations